-I was recently reading a book about the city of Paris and the author mentioned that a particular hospital was the “first hospital in Europe”.
-I had to shake my head at his ignorance of the history of the Byzantines, but it inspired me to make a list of a few things I know of that the Byzantines did long before the rest of Europe did.
+I recently read a book about the city of Paris and the author mentioned that a particular hospital was the “first hospital in Europe”.
+I had to shake my head at his ignorance of the history of the Byzantines.
+However, it inspired me to make a list of a few things I know of that the Byzantines did long before the rest of Europe did.

-Hospitals – Beginning in the 5th century, hospitals, or as they were called in Constantinople, “xenon” were first established in that city by wealthy individuals for charitable reasons, and eventually by the state.
-They were not necessarily large establishments with hundreds of beds, sometimes just a dozen or so, but often particular xenon became known for treating specific illnesses.
+Wealthy individuals first established hospitals, called “xenon” in Constantinople, beginning in the 5th century for charitable reasons.
+Eventually the state also established some.
+They were not large establishments with hundreds of beds as in modern hospitals; usually just a dozen or so beds.
+Often particular xenon became known for treating specific illnesses.
 They cared for the sick, had physicians on staff, and used their facilities to train young physicians.

-Female Physicians – Long before Elizabeth Blackwell, there were female physicians in the Byzantine empire working in the hospitals there.
-They were expected to work twice as many hours as the male physicians, and paid half as much.
+Long before Elizabeth Blackwell, female physicians in the Byzantine empire worked in the hospitals there.
+Management expected them to work twice as many hours as the male physicians, and paid them half as much.
 Some things never change!

-Dinner Forks – The Byzantines were the first to use forks to eat meals.
-An example of a Byzantine fork that I saw a few years ago at the Dumbarton Oaks Museum in Washington, DC looked more like what we would call a cocktail fork – not too long and with two prongs on it (see above example).
-A Byzantine princess, Theodora Ducaena (daughter of Constantine X Ducas) was sent off to marry the Venetian doge (Domenico Selvo) in 1075 and brought her forks with her.
-She was thought ridiculously pretentious for using them but they eventually caught on.
+The Byzantines were the first to use forks to eat meals.
+An example of a Byzantine fork that I saw several a few years ago at the Dumbarton Oaks Museum in Washington, DC.
+It resembled what we call a cocktail fork – not too long and with two prongs on it (see above photo).
+A Byzantine princess, Theodora Ducaena (daughter of Constantine X Ducas) brought them with her when she sailed off to marry the Venetian doge (Domenico Selvo) in 1075.
+The Venetians thought this was ridiculously pretentious, but they caught on.

-Literacy – Education was highly valued in the Eastern Roman Empire.
-By the 11th century it was common for men and even women down into the middle classes to be taught to read.
+Society in the Eastern Roman Empire highly valued literacy.
+By the 11th century it was common for men and even women down into the middle classes to read.
 This level of literacy did not make it into western Europe until perhaps the 18th century.

-Universities – While not exactly comparable to the universities founded later in Italy and France, Constantinople did have its schools of higher education teaching grammar, rhetoric, mathematics, astronomy, law, and music.
+Constantinople had school of higher education teaching grammar, rhetoric, mathematics, astronomy, law, and music.
 Some were established as early as the 5th century, others later in the 9th century, long before the University of Bologna was founded in 1088.
-Unfortunately, the devastation wrought by the Fourth Crusade in 1204 spelled the end of the Byzantine university.
+They were not comparable to the universities founded later in Italy and France, but were institutions of higher learning.
+Unfortunately, the devastation the Fourth Crusade in 1204 wrought spelled the end of the Byzantine university.